-All dogs benefit f from a daily groom From short-haired to long-haired—however long-haired benefit more to get rid of the loose hair and the knots in the coat.
+All dogs benefit f from daily brushing.
+From short-haired to long-haired—however, long-haired benefit more to get rid of the loose hair and the knots in the coat.

 Like most things, it is best to slowly introduce the brush to your puppy when they are very young, so they get used to it and won’t try to fight a daily groom.

-.Generally, you don’t need anything complicated for hoe grooming just a simple brush with sufficient to keep your puppy’s coat in good condition.
+.Generally, you don’t need anything complicated for hoe grooming, just a simple brush sufficient to keep your puppy’s coat in good condition.
 Try and get them used to a daily groom.

 Brushing your dog’s teeth

 In the same way that we are brought up to brush our teeth daily, it is advisable to brush your dog’s teeth every day.
 One of the most common reasons for dogs visiting vets, especially as they get older, is d=ue to teeth and gums.

 An early introduction to brushing teeth will be beneficial.
 Start with just using your finger, and as the puppy grows older, upgrade o a doggy toothbrush.

 .One thing to remember is that it is essential to use special doggy toothpaste.
 This tastes not only nice but also fluoride-free, which is toxic to dogs.